Global Vertical Farming and Plant Factory Market Size, Share, Value, and Competitive Landscape 2020-2026

 Prime agricultural land can be scarce and expensive.
 With worldwide population growth, the demand for both more food and more land to grow food is ever increasing.
 One solution to our need for more space is vertical farming, involves growing crops in controlled Vegetable Cultivation environments, with precise light, nutrients, and temperatures.
 In vertical farming, growing plants are stacked in layers that may reach several stories tall.

-This report contains market size and forecasts of Vertical Farming and Plant Factory in Japan, including the following market information:
+This report contains market size and forecasts of Vertical Farming and Plant Factory in South Korea, including the following market information:

-Top Five Competitors in Japan Vertical Farming and Plant Factory Market 2019 (%)
+Top Five Competitors in South Korea Vertical Farming and Plant Factory Market 2019 (%)

+raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Vertical Farming and Plant Factory production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Vertical Farming and Plant Factory production and consumption in South Korea

 Total Market by Segment: